lmangani/jstache/README.md

 * Maven2 & Java

 ##### What does this do?
 Not much.

-The proxy expects raw JSON ingress via TCP Socket and pushes out ES-Wrapped JSON
+The proxy expects JSON ingress via TCP and pushes out ES-Meta ready JSON via HTTP

 Example TCP IN: